ahansenlab/AbsLoopQuant_analysis_code/README.md

 ## Loop quantification demo

 The Jupyter notebook `loop_quantification_demo.ipynb` contains a short demo of quantifying a loop using AbLE (Absolute Loop Estimator) in one of our Micro-C maps.
-In order to run this code, the `looptools.py` module should be placed in the working direectory and imported as shown in the first cell of the demo.
-In addition, the following standard packages are required:
+The code uses the _Npr3_ replicate 1 and merged mESC Micro-C maps, which must be downloaded from GEO (GSE286495); approximately 36 GB total.
+Also, the `looptools.py` module should be placed in the working direectory and imported as shown in the first cell of the demo.
+The following standard packages are required:
 * numpy (1.24.4)
 * scipy (1.11.2)
 * pandas (1.5.3)